 |€100||0.06 – 0.13|

 PSPs and merchants will have to work much more collaboratively to reduce fraud in order to reach the highest exemption thresholds.
-But this could provide a major competitive advantage on a number of fronts:
+But, this could provide a major competitive advantage on a number of fronts, including:

-- One-Click shopping: Being able to expedite payment processing for a higher volume of transactions, i.e. all transactions below €500 vs. only transactions below €30, which is the default exemption level.
+- One-click shopping: Expedite payment processing for a higher volume of transactions, (i.e., all transactions below €500 vs. only transactions below €30, which is the default exemption level)

-- Reduced friction: Only step-up transactions to SCA that are above the exemption threshold or with risk signals present.
+- Reduced friction: Only step-up transactions to SCA that are above the exemption threshold or have risk signals present

-TransUnion is uniquely suited to help businesses drive down their fraud rates and maximize transaction risk analysis exemptions, while also providing an elegant, risk-based authentication solution to satisfy SCA requirements.
-By doing so, we help you strike a balance between compliance and customer experience.
+TransUnion is uniquely suited to help businesses drive down fraud rates and maximize transaction risk analysis exemptions — while also providing an elegant, risk-based authentication solution to satisfy SCA requirements.
+By doing so, we help you strike a balance between meeting compliance and delivering a friction-right customer experience.

-We combine iovation, our lightweight and transparent customer authentication solution, with iovation FraudForce, a real-time risk insight and fraud prevention solution, to confidently identify returning devices and check for risk signals that could indicate fraud.
+We combine iovation®, our lightweight, transparent customer authentication solution, with iovation FraudForce, a real-time risk insight and fraud prevention solution, to confidently identify returning devices and check for risk signals that could indicate fraud.

-Our deep device intelligence allows us to provide real-time data on the location of the payer and payee at time of payment, and to determine previous use of the access device provided to the payment service user for SCA.
-This intelligence coupled with your data on previous spending patterns of the payer will allow your business to confidently decide to accept, deny or review each transaction.
-By doing so, you can lower your fraud rate, reduce the overall number of transactions subject to SCA and increase customer satisfaction.
+Our deep device intelligence allows us to provide real-time data on the location of the payer and payee at time of payment, and determine previous use of the access device provided to the payment service user for SCA.
+This intelligence, coupled with your data on previous spending patterns of the payer, allows your business to confidently decide to accept, deny or review each transaction.
+In this way, you can lower your fraud rate, reduce the overall number of transactions subject to SCA and increase customer satisfaction.